Cosmology: Disciplines

-Discoveries

 Physical cosmology

 Physical cosmology is the branch of physics and astrophysics that deals with the study of the physical origins and evolution of the universe.
 It also includes the study of the nature of the universe on a large scale.
 In its earliest form, it was what is now known as "celestial mechanics," the study of the heavens.
 Greek philosophers Aristarchus of Samos, Aristotle, and Ptolemy proposed different cosmological theories.
 The geocentric Ptolemaic system was the prevailing theory until the 16th century when Nicolaus Copernicus, and subsequently Johannes Kepler and Galileo Galilei, proposed a heliocentric system.
 This is one of the most famous examples of epistemological rupture in physical cosmology.

 Isaac Newton's Principia Mathematica, published in 1687, was the first description of the law of universal gravitation.
 It provided a physical mechanism for Kepler's laws and also allowed the anomalies in previous systems, caused by gravitational interaction between the planets, to be resolved.
 A fundamental difference between Newton's cosmology and those preceding it was the Copernican principle—that the bodies on Earth obey the same physical laws as all celestial bodies.
 This was a crucial philosophical advance in physical cosmology.

+In the 19th century various cosmological paradoxes appeared related to Newtonian gravity, including Olbers' paradox (why is the sky dark?), Bentley–Seeliger paradox (why gravitation does not make the universe collapse?) and the heat death paradox (why hasn't the universe reach thermal equilibrium?).
+All three indicated a non-infinite universe.

 Modern scientific cosmology is widely considered to have begun in 1917 with Albert Einstein's publication of his final modification of general relativity in the paper "Cosmological Considerations of the General Theory of Relativity" (although this paper was not widely available outside of Germany until the end of World War I).
 General relativity prompted cosmogonists such as Willem de Sitter, Karl Schwarzschild, and Arthur Eddington to explore its astronomical ramifications, which enhanced the ability of astronomers to study very distant objects.
 Physicists began changing the assumption that the universe was static and unchanging.
 In 1922, Alexander Friedmann introduced the idea of an expanding universe that contained moving matter.